 Regardless of size, each tuber has a larger central bud surrounded by two or more secondary buds.
 Now here’s the thing that makes new growers wince.
 Take a sharp knife and cut out the large central bud from your fancy leaf caladium bulbs before you plant them.
 This will encourage the growth of the secondary buds and give you a fuller but just as colorful plant.

 Fancy leaf caladiums require loose, slightly acidic soil for good root growth and are heavy feeders.
 Before planting, dig in plenty of peat or pine bark to take care of the first two requirements and add a good dose (1 tbs/plant) of 10-10-10 fertilizer.
-Follow that with a 5-10-10 or similarly heavy potash and potassium fertilizer every 4 weeks until fall.
-Plant your tubers 2 to 8 inches apart depending on size.
+Follow that with a 5-10-10 or similarly heavy potash and potassium fertilizer every four weeks until fall.
+Plant your tubers 2 to 8 inches (5-20 cm.) apart, depending on size.

-A fancy leaf caladium’s tubers need warm (about 70 F. /21 C.) soil to grow.
+A fancy leaf caladium’s tubers need warm, about 70 degree F. (21 C.) soil to grow.
 If the soil is too cool, the bulbs tend to rot.
 Therefore, many growers choose to start their tubers indoors in shallow pots or flats filled with peat moss or light potting soil.
-Place the tuber bumpy side up and cover with about two inches of soil.
+Place the tuber bumpy side up and cover with about 2 inches (5 cm.) of soil.